|Birth: ||Apr. 8, 1827|

 Andrew was the son of Abraham HUFFORD, Sr., and Elizabeth PLANK, and the brother of John, Margaret, Suzan, Mary, Abraham, Hannah, Joseph, Lydia, Emanuel, Elizabeth, and David.

 He married Sarah Catherine CRIPE on July 6, 1850, in Clinton County, Indiana.
 The couple had 14 children: Elizabeth, David, George, Andrew J., Robert, John, Noah, Sarah, Samuel, Isaac, Daniel, Reuben, Jennie, and an unnamed infant girl (Reuben's twin sister).
+(NOTE: Thus far, three of his children have been proven by DNA: Elizabeth, David, and George.)

 Like his father, Andrew was a farmer in Carroll County, Indiana.